-The information requested will be automatically sent to your fax machine.
-If Fast-Facts attempts to send the second order before the first order is completed, the order may be canceled.
-After three tries, FastFacts assumes that the line is busy and will not process the order.
+The information requested is automatically sent to your fax machine.
+If FastFacts attempts to send the second order before the first order is completed, the order may be canceled.
+After three tries, FastFacts assumes that the line is busy and does not process the order.